-Officers made 19 arrests on suspicion of shoplifting in the past week
+Officers made 19 arrests on suspicion of shoplifting last week

 Main article content